 - The truss symbols in this folder are designed to match common width and pitch configurations.

 - These symbols can be resized, but note that if you do resize one, the pitch of its top chords will change.

 - Select a truss that meets your needs, then click once in the drawing area to place a copy at that location.

 - In this example, a custom 22' 12/12 log truss is used.

 - The other folders in the Log Truss Components catalog contain items that can be used to create custom log trusses.
-For information about creating a custom log truss, see Help Database article 2781, How to Create a Log Truss.
+For information about creating a custom log truss, see the Related Articles section below.

-- Click the Select Objects button, then select the truss and:
+- Click the Select Objects button, select the truss and:

 - Rotate it as needed.

 - If you placed the truss outside of the structure, you will also need to move it into the interior.
 If it bumps into the walls, hold down the Ctrl or Command key while dragging to suppress movement restrictions.